Friendlies don't count, says Lippi after Luxembourg draw

 The one thing keeping the worries of the fans in check is the knowledge Italy usually do well when it really matters.

-They have only lost twice in competitive matches under Prandelli and neither of their World Cup winning sides of 1982 and 2006 were among the pre-tournament favorites.
+They have only lost twice in competitive matches under Prandelli and neither of their World Cup winning sides of 1982 and 2006 were among the pre-tournament favourites.

 "We'll be ready," said full back Ignazio Abate.
 "We've not hit our stride yet but we'll definitely be in much better form in Brazil."